 2. Japanese Bobtail

 The Japanese Bobtail is an ancient breed with a history that goes back hundreds of years.
-Like our previous feline, her tail is short and a distinguishing trait between others like her.
+Like our previous feline, her tail is short and a distinguishing trait between others like her, making her look like a no tail cat.
 She is an active cat that craves attention.
 She is even willing to share her love with strangers and dogs.
 This one is also intelligent and needs to play to stay happy.

 3. Kurilian Bobtail

 The Kurilian Bobtail origins are from Russia from at least 200 years ago.
 They are rare in the United States.
-Some experts believe she is related to the Japanese Bobtail because of their similar appearance.
+Some experts believe she is related to the Japanese Bobtail because of their similar appearance and tailless characteristics.
 She is a friendly cat that even will tolerate both children and dogs.
 This feline is a hunter at heart and will quickly manage a rodent issue.

-The Manx is an adorable cat, in part because of her rounded body shape.
+The Manx is an adorable cat, in part because of her rounded body shape and in part because they are a no-tail cat breed.
 The breed’s history goes back centuries to the Isle of Man in the Irish Sea.
 She is a medium-sized feline with a muscular form.
 Her good looks caught the eye of enthusiasts early and put her on the show circuit.
 The Cat Fanciers’ Association (CFA) is the official registry for purebred cats.
 The Manx was one of the first recognized in 1906.

 5. Cymric Cat